Undergraduate Programs in Linguistics

 Undergraduate Program Director: Prof. José Elías-Ulloa

-Note: If you would like to talk to the UG Program Director about declaring your major/minor or deciding what courses to take next semester or any other issue concerning your progress in the LIN major/minor, please schedule an appointment with him on www.stonybrook.edu/ssccampus or through the SBU Guide app ( stonybrook.edu/guide).
+Note: If you would like to meet with the UG Program Director about declaring your major/minor, deciding what courses to take next semester or any other issue concerning your progress in the LIN major/minor, please schedule an appointment with him on www.stonybrook.edu/ssccampus or through the SBU Guide app ( stonybrook.edu/guide).

 TESOL Education Program Director: Annette Shideler